Clinical Rotations: Main Program

 The Center for Living is a nonprofit, community-based, outpatient program specializing in substance use treatment for adolescents, young adults and their families that operates under the New York State Office of Alcoholism and Substance Abuse Services (OASIS).
 During this rotation, residents join the team at The Center for Living and participate in the comprehensive evaluation of adolescents with substance use disorders, attend team meetings, and observe community, treatment and multi-family groups.

 This two-part forensic experience begins in the summer of the second year with a day-long visit to the Bronx Family Court.
-Residents participate in guided observation of actual court proceedings, discussion/Q&A with presiding jurists, and lecture/clinical presentation by Bronx Family Court Mental Health Service (MHS) supervisors and clinical staff.
-Background literature, including key legal and theoretical concepts and empirical research, will be provided by MHS.
-This is followed by an experiential component in the fall in which each resident observes a forensic evaluation of a child or adolescent referred by the Bronx Family Court.
+Residents participate in a guided observation of actual court proceedings, a discussion/Q&A with presiding jurists, and a lecture/clinical presentation by Bronx Family Court Mental Health Service (MHS) supervisors and clinical staff.
+Background literature, including key legal and theoretical concepts and empirical research, are provided by MHS.
+In the fall, each resident has an experiential component and observes a forensic evaluation of a child or adolescent referred by the Bronx Family Court.